polkadot-fellows/Evaluations/evidence/joepetrowski/0003-2024-12-promotion-rank-3.md

-# Evidence-0003: Retention at Rank 2
+# Evidence-0003: Promotion to Rank 3

 |                  |            |
 | ---------------- | ---------- |